electron2302/continuous-time-tracking/README.md

 ![HomeScreen](./docs/HomeScreen.png)

-At this screen you are promt to start a new activity.
+At this screen you are prompted to start a new activity.

 By clicking on the hamburger menue on the left of the "Continuous Time Tracking" label you can toggle the side navigation bar: